 Additionally, Aidan is the founder of the Connecticut Cycling Advancement Program, and he continues to serve as an advisory council and board member for the non-profit which provides youth across the state of Connecticut access to the sport of cycling.
 He is the recipient of Hartford Business Journal’s 2015 40 Under 40 award and the 2013 MCSAAC Harry E. Burr Award.

 Ben Wolfe is a certified USA Cycling Coach and has been a CCNS athlete since he first started cycling.
-Since then, he has competed at both a National and International level of racing and has competed for the last 7 years at the Professional Level, racing for teams such as California Giant p/b Specialized, Jelly Belly p/b Maxxis and Hincapie Racing p/b BMC.
-Besides over 40 race victories in cycling events throughout the country, Ben’s top results include a top-10 in the National Championship Road Race and two top-10 placings in the U23 National TT Championships – including a 3rd place finish in 2014.
-Coach Ben has spent seasons in Europe with the USA U23 National Team, competed in World-tour level races such as Tour of California and Tour of Utah.
-He has also been the first alternate for the UCI U23 World Championships in 2014 and 2015.
+Since then, he has competed at both a National and International Professional level of racing over the last 10 years, racing for teams such as California Giant p/b Specialized, USA U23 National Team, Jelly Belly p/b Maxxis, Hincapie Racing p/b BMC, Best Buddies Racing Team, and American Cycling Team.
+Besides over 40 race victories in cycling events throughout the country, Ben’s top results include a USPRO Team Time Trial Championship Title, Top-10 in the USPRO National Championship TT, and two top-10 placings in the U23 National TT Championships – including a 3rd place finish in 2014.
+Coach Ben has spent seasons in Europe and competed in World-tour level races such as the Tour of California (2x) and Tour of Utah (2x).
+He was also the first alternate for the UCI U23 World Championships in 2014 and 2015.

 HUNTER PRONOVOST is a highly experienced coach at CCNS, where he has been working full-time for the past eight years.
 He is also the provider of physiological tests for CCNS, with few others in the Northeast having administered and studied as many performance tests as Hunter.
 With hundreds of tests under his belt, Coach Hunter has unique insight into what makes athletes faster.
 Witnessing the improvements that CCNS athletes make gives him an incredible sense of satisfaction and drives him to continually improve his coaching skills.
 Hunter believes that with the right training and guidance, anyone can achieve their goals and reach their full potential as an athlete.